cretz/asmble/examples/rust-regex/README.md

   accessible heap before the benchmark started to be fair.
 * Like the unit test, I excluded `[a-q][^u-z]{13}x` because Rust is really slow at it (Java wins by a mile here).
 Also like the unit test, `?|?` is actually `∞|✓`.
 * Of the ones tested, Rust is faster in 6 and Java is faster in the other 10.
-And where it is faster, it is much faster.
+And where Rust is faster, it is much faster.
 This is quite decent since the Rust+WASM version uses `ByteBuffer`s everywhere, has some overflow checks, and in general there are some impedance mismatches with the WASM bytecode and the JVM bytecode.
 * Notice the low error numbers on the Rust versions.
 The error number is the deviation between invocations.
 This shows the WASM-to-JVM ends up quite deterministic (or maybe, that there is just too much cruft to JIT, heh).
 * If I were more serious about it, I'd check with other OS's, add more iterations, tweak some compiler options, include